Susan Nittrouer Ph.D.

 Grace Baker

-Grace Baker is a third-year undergraduate student majoring in Communication Sciences and Disorders with a minor in Disabilities in Society.
-She is currently working on a research project investigating the effects of otitis media on auditory processing in children and adults.
+Grace Baker is an undergraduate student majoring in Communication Sciences and Disorders with a minor in Disabilities in Society.
+She is currently working on a research project investigating the effects of otitis media on auditory processing in children.
 Grace is also interested in how Autism Spectrum Disorder affects language perception and production.
 In the future, Grace hopes to become a Pediatric Speech-Language Pathologist.

 Kylie Fernandez